Beyond Recycling

 Buy Nothing

-Buy Nothing Middletown & Portland is a Facebook group for local residents.
+Buy Nothing Middletown and Portland is a Facebook group for local residents.

 Freecycle

-A grassroots nonprofit movement of people giving & getting stuff for free in their own Towns.
+A grassroots nonprofit movement of people giving and getting stuff for free in their own Towns.

 Why own a product’s packaging just to throw it away?
-Buy zero-waste versions of everyday items.
+Buy refillable versions of conventional single-use products.

 Terracycle